BITTSy

 Download BITTSy

-Fill out this form and proceed to the download link to download the latest version of BITTSy (note the last modified date and version number in the file name).
+to download the latest version of BITTSy (note the last modified date and version number in the file name).

 BITTSy does not require any installation.
 Simply unzip your downloaded file and move the folder out of your Downloads folder to somewhere it won't be accidentally erased.
 Navigate through the subfolders to the .exe file (with the BITTSy spider icon) and right-click to create a shortcut.
 You can then move that shortcut to the desktop.